 Bivalent COVID-19 vaccines are similar to the original RNA vaccines produced by Pfizer and Moderna but encode instructions to make two different versions of the virus’ spike protein.
 This primes the immune system to better recognize different SARS-CoV-2 variants.

 On September 1, 2022, Health Canada approved the first bivalent vaccine, which targets both the original strain and the Omicron BA.1 subvariant, following studies demonstrating safety and superior antibody protection in humans.
 In June, however, the U.S. FDA and Health Canada both asked Pfizer and Moderna to reformulate their boosters to target the new BA.4 and BA.5 subvariants dominant in Canada and in much of the world.

 Both manufacturers returned in late August with these new anti-BA.4 and BA.5 versions, with performance data in mice.
 Based on this lab data and the similarity between a bivalent targeting BA.5 versus BA.1, the U.S. FDA approved the newer bivalent last week.
 It is unclear when the anti-BA.4 and anti-BA.5 versions will be approved and available to Canadians.

-“Given that this is the first bivalent booster ever used against COVID-19, it seems prudent to wait for additional safety and efficacy data in humans before rolling out the bivalent targeting BA.5,” says Dr. Sarah Otto, Co-Lead of CoVaRR-Net’s Computational Biology and Modelling Pillar and Killam University Professor at the University of British Columbia.
+“Given that this is the first bivalent booster ever used against COVID-19, it seems prudent to wait for additional safety and efficacy data in humans before rolling out the bivalent targeting BA.5,” says Dr. Sarah Otto, Co-Lead of CoVaRR-Net’s Computational Analysis, Modelling and Evolutionary Outcomes (CAMEO) Pillar and Killam University Professor at the University of British Columbia.